Fixed Allowance vs. Chore-by-Chore Allowance

 With this in mind, what you can do is this: you can have a fixed allowance and a chore-by-chore allowance.

-The fixed allowance is dependent on the expected chores your kids will need to do.
+The fixed allowance is dependent on the expected chores your kids will need to do, as contribution to family life.
 These chores can be as simple as: doing their bed, washing the dishes, taking out the trash.

 The chore-by-chore allowance is where you can assign a monetary value for selected chores.
 These chores are that are a bit tedious or something that requires a bit more effort to do.
 These chores can be: mowing the lawn, giving the dog a bath, doing the laundry and folding the clothes (not just their own clothes!).